 Painless range-of-motion, normal behaviour & neck movement = cleared spine.

-A CT scan or MRI is most likely indicated.
+Cervical spine signs and symptoms or Impaired consciousness = A CT scan or MRI is indicated.

 Now we’ve seen what’s normal, let’s consider the potential injuries using the mnemonic – Jefferson Bit Off A Hangman’s Thumb.